2014 pro-Russian unrest in Ukraine: Government building seizures

 On 24 April, Ukrainian forces made a series of 'probing attacks' into Sloviansk against the insurgents.
-The self-proclaimed separatist mayor of the city, Vyacheslav Ponomarev, declared in response that 'We will make Stalingrad out of this town'.
-The Ukrainian government then stated on 25 April that it would 'fully blockade the city of Sloviansk', and continue with the 'anti-terror' operation.
-Amid the increasing tensions, separatists in Sloviansk detained seven international monitors on an OSCE military verification mission in Ukraine, who had been travelling into the city on a bus, along with the bus driver and five accompanying Ukrainian soldiers.
+The self-proclaimed separatist mayor of the city, Vyacheslav Ponomarev, declared in response that 'We will make Stalingrad out of this town.'
+The Ukrainian government then stated on 25 April that it would 'fully blockade the city of Sloviansk,' and continue with the 'anti-terror' operation.
+Amid the increasing tensions, separatists in Sloviansk detained seven international monitors on an OSCE military verification mission in Ukraine, who had been traveling into the city on a bus, along with the bus driver and five accompanying Ukrainian soldiers.
 The journalists were being held at the occupied SBU building.
-Access to the city remained unrestricted despite the supposed Ukrainian army blockade, with separatist barricades manned by fewer people then on previous days.
+Access to the city remained unrestricted despite the supposed Ukrainian army blockade, with separatist barricades guarded by fewer people than on previous days.
 Local residents said that the separatist administration in Sloviansk provided no administrative services to citizens.

 Leaflets released by the Donetsk People's Republic were distributed on 26 April, notifying citizens of a referendum on the question of whether or not they supported the proclamation of "state sovereignty" by the Republic to be held on 11 May.
 In the morning on the next day, two members of the OSCE special monitoring mission were held by a group of unarmed men from the Donbas People's Militia in Yenakiieve.
 They were taken to the occupied city hall, questioned, and then released after a letter sent by the mission's office in Kyiv confirmed the credentials of the monitors.
-A large pro-government rally in Donetsk city marched in protest against the violence in Donetsk Oblast, and the attempted assassination of Kharkiv mayor Hennadiy Kernes on 28 April.
-The rally was swiftly and violently broken up by separatists armed with baseball bats, iron rods, firecrackers and shields.
+A large pro-government rally in Donetsk city marched in protest against the violence in Donetsk Oblast and the attempted assassination of Kharkiv mayor Hennadiy Kernes on 28 April.
+The rally was swiftly and violently broken up by separatists armed with baseball bats, iron rods, firecrackers, and shields.